Rui Jordão: Club career

-Born in Benguela, Portuguese Angola, Jordão moved in his teens to Portugal's S.L.
-Benfica, making his professional debut in 1971–72.
+Born in Benguela, Portuguese Angola, Jordão moved in his teens to Portugal's Benfica, making his professional debut in 1971–72.
 He played 18 games and scored seven goals in his debut campaign, appearing slightly less in his second but still contributing five goals as the club won back-to-back Primeira Liga titles, only losing one match over two seasons.

 Jordão signed with Spanish side Real Zaragoza in the summer of 1976, scoring regularly but being relegated from La Liga.
 Subsequently, he returned to his country of adoption and joined Sporting CP.

 Jordão enjoyed his best years with the Lions, scoring in double figures in six of his first seven seasons, which included a total of 57 goals when the team won the league (1980 and 1982).
-At the age of 35 he moved to Vitória de Setúbal, reuniting with former Sporting teammate Manuel Fernandes, another prolific veteran goalscorer.
+At the age of 35, he moved to Vitória de Setúbal, reuniting with former Sporting teammate Manuel Fernandes, another prolific veteran goalscorer.
 He finished his career two years later, having scored 212 goals in the Portuguese top division alone.

 International career

 In early 1972, Jordão won the first of his 43 caps for Portugal, against Cyprus in the 1974 FIFA World Cup qualifiers.
 Also in that year he was picked for the squad that lost the Brazilian Independence Cup, 1–0 to hosts Brazil.

 On 13 November 1983, Jordão scored the decisive goal to beat the Soviet Union, as the national side won 1–0 in Lisbon and qualified for UEFA Euro 1984.
-In the final stages they reached the semi-finals, where the player scored twice against hosts France in Marseille on 23 June – Portugal led 2–1 with only six minutes to go in extra time, after individual efforts and assists by Fernando Chalana, but eventually lost 3–2.
+In the final stages, they reached the semi-finals, where the player scored twice against hosts France in Marseille on 23 June – Portugal led 2–1 with only six minutes to go in extra time, after individual efforts and assists by Fernando Chalana, but eventually lost 3–2.

 Jordão played his last international in 1989 at nearly 37, the same year of his club retirement.
 He had returned to the national team after several players were given punishments for the Saltillo Affair at the 1986 FIFA World Cup.